GarrettSocling/ha-floorplan-state-card/README.md

           {% endfor %}
 ```

-You can then get this 'last motion' sensor to also display in the `Zones` group:
+You can then get this 'last motion' entity to also display in the `Zones` group:

 ```
 group: